 To relieve the short term symptoms, such as hot flashes and night sweats, treatment for one to two years may be enough.
-However, to gain protection against osteoporosis and heart disease, HRT needs to be taken for five years.
+However, to gain protection against osteoporosis and heart disease, women need to take HRT for five years.

 In 2002, the Women’s Health Initiative stated that HRT taken for over five years may increase risk of breast cancer and blood clotting.
 The studies were based on synthetic hormones, and the average age of the women at enrollment was 63.
 These details made a difference in their risk.

-The pharmaceutical industry’s main hormone drugs are produced by using animal hormones (often collected from pregnant horse urine) to create products that are structurally different than human hormones, but yet bind very strongly to human receptors.
+The pharmaceutical industry produces it’s main hormone drugs using animal hormones (often collected from pregnant horse urine) to create products that are structurally different than human hormones, but yet bind very strongly to human receptors.
 The drug, Premarin (PREgnant MARe’s urINe), binds to human estrogen receptors almost 20 times stronger than natural estrogen, and will block or interfere with a woman’s own estradiol.
 Furthermore, it will build up over time the longer that Premarin is taken.